 Shrinky Dinks Jewelry Set

-I used to BEG for Shrinky Dinks, and my mom would say, “but…what do you DO with them?”
+I used to BEG for Shrinky Dinks, and my mom would say, “But…what do you DO with them?”
 As a parent now, I get it.
 They are super fun to create, but then…you have shrunken-colored creations all over.
 Here is the solution!
 All the fun of Shrinky Dinks that you then make into jewelry, barrettes, or even keychains!
 It’s so fun for kids to make their wearable art, encouraging them to express themselves and experiment with color and style.

 TinkerTar